Sunday, June 8, 2025

 Two Miracles (part II)

-I was very touched by the story and knew this was one of God’s many miracles that He still performs today.
+The story emotionally touched me and knew this was one of God’s many miracles that He still performs today.
 I wanted to photograph the iris and put the story on my blog.
 When I first photographed the flower, it had not opened yet.
-I came back another time and again it had not opened.
+I came back another time, and again, it had not opened.

 Today, September 20th, 2013, I noticed the iris had opened.
-I was so excited!
+I was thrilled.
 Dew decorated its petals, and it was early in the morning, so the light was beautiful.
-I kept saying “It’s coming….it’s coming.”
-I knew the perfect light was coming, and I needed to be ready.

-I had my camera and long lens mounted on a tripod and set my camera to have a two second delay after I clicked the shutter, so I wouldn’t cause any vibrations.
-After the camera captured the photograph, I would look on the back of the camera to see the photo I captured.
-I did this several times and used several different angles.
+I had my camera and long lens mounted on a tripod.
+The camera was set to a two-second delay, so after I clicked the shutter it wouldn’t cause any vibrations.
+After the camera captured the photograph, I would look at the back of the camera to see the photo I captured.
+I did this several times, using different angles each time.

-I realized the second miracle as I looked at the back of my camera.
-It had happened without any sound or warning.
-The miracle was the biggest blessing to me, and I started to cry!
-As I looked at the camera, I was in disbelief.
 Did I see what I thought I saw?
-Yes, I did…..it was a hummingbird feeding from the flower!
-Calculate that miracle with numbers: me setting up my camera on a tripod with a two second delay, me never seeing or hearing the hummingbird, and in those two seconds after I pressed the shutter release, a hummingbird slipped into the photo while I was photographing the first miracle!
+Yes—a hummingbird was feeding from the flower.
+Calculate that miracle with numbers: I set up my camera on a tripod with a two-second delay.
+I never saw or heard the hummingbird, and in those two seconds, after I pressed the shutter release, a hummingbird slipped into the photo while I was photographing the first miracle!

-I just sat there and cried.
-I did not feel worthy of capturing that photograph and said so out loud.
-The Lord knows hummingbirds are my favorite bird to photograph.
-I believe I can recall thinking how it would be neat if a hummingbird came by and it did.
+The Lord knows hummingbirds are my favorite birds to photograph.
+I believe I can recall thinking how it would be neat if a hummingbird came by, and it did.

 This is pretty much the original framed shot.
 I cropped in a little bit, but this is all of the hummer the photo captured.